kubernetes/kubernetes/docs/design/persistent-storage.md

 | WATCH | GET | /api/{version}/watch/persistentvolumes | Watch for changes to a PersistentVolume in system namespace |

 #### Request Storage

-Kubernetes users request a persistent volume for their pod by creating a *PersistentVolumeClaim*.
-Their request for storage is described by their requirements for resource and mount capabilities.
+Kubernetes users request persistent storage for their pod by creating a ```PersistentVolumeClaim```.
+Their request for storage is described by their requirements for resources and mount capabilities.

 Requests for volumes are bound to available volumes by the volume manager, if a suitable match is found.
 Requests for resources can go unfulfilled.

-Users attach their claim to their pod using a new *PersistentVolumeClaimVolumeSource* volume source.
+Users attach their claim to their pod using a new ```PersistentVolumeClaimVolumeSource``` volume source.

-##### Users require a full API to manage their claims.
+##### PersistentVolumeClaim API

 | Action | HTTP Verb | Path | Description |